fmauquie/react-angular/README.md

 Or rather, it was…

 `ReactAngular` allows you to use AngularJS templates, directives, controllers and services inside a React component.
-It does so by providing a React component, called `ReactAngular`, to which you pass the template and controller you want to use.
+It does so by providing a React component, called `AngularTemplate`, to which you pass the template and controller you want to use.

 ## Installation